On D-cap-Modules of Finite Length on Rigid Analytic Spaces: Introduction

 Although the theory of \(\Dcap\)-modules has been extensively developed further by various contributors, certain foundational aspects remain difficult to approach.
 Of particular notice is the development of a robust notion of holonomicity for \(\Dcap\)-modules.
 Recall that holonomic \(\cD\)-modules on smooth complex varieties can be characterised as those coherent \(\cD\)-modules whose associated characteristic variety is of minimal dimension (see \cite[Section~3]{HTT2008}).
 In contrast to arbitrary coherent \(\cD\)-modules, holonomic \(\cD\)-modules enjoy stability under the standard operations for \(\cD\)-modules and are always of finite length as \(\cD\)-modules.
 Note, however, that not every \(\cD\)-module of finite length is holonomic.

 In the absence of a suitable replacement for the characteristic variety, Ardakov--Wadsley, jointly with A.\ Bode, introduced weakly holonomic \(\Dcap\)-modules in \cite{ABW2021}.
 These are defined in terms of a purely homological characterisation of holonomic \(\cD\)-modules, which can be suitably translated to \(\Dcap\)-modules.
 However, there are pathological examples of weakly holonomic \(\Dcap\)-modules that are of infinite length or have infinite dimensional fibres (see \cite[Section~8.1]{ABW2021}).
 As an alternative, Bode proposed in \cite{Bode2025Holonomic} a definition of a (derived) category of holonomic \(\Dcap\)-modules, taking stability under the standard operations essentially as a definition.
-This is inspired by the work of D. Caro \cite{Caro2004,Caro2009} on arithmetic \(\sD^\dagger\)-modules, where this definition provides an equivalent approach to holonomicity.
+This is inspired by the work of D. Caro \cite{Caro2004,Caro2009} on overholonomic arithmetic \(\sD^\dagger\)-modules.
 This produces a functorially well-behaved category of holonomic \(\Dcap\)-modules containing integrable connections.
 However, due to its abstract nature, both the precise relation to the previously considered weakly holonomic \(\Dcap\)-modules as well as questions of finite length are a priori unclear.

 In this article, we develop a framework providing a criterion for weakly holonomic \(\Dcap\)-modules on the closed unit polydisc to be of finite length.
 More precisely, given a coadmissible presentation \(M=\varprojlim_n M_n\) of a weakly holonomic \(\Dcap\)-module \(M\) on the closed unit polydisc, we give a criterion for \(M\) to be of finite length by considering uniform bounds on the lengths of the \(M_n\) (see \autoref{Proposition:Finite_Length_Criterion}).
-Using Kashiwara's equivalence, one can extend to general smooth affinoid \(K\)-spaces.

 As an application, our first main result is concerned with the extension functor from coherent \(\cD\)-modules to coadmissible \(\Dcap\)-modules.
 This functor has been considered before in \cite{BB2021} and \cite{ABW2021} and is a valuable tool for studying \(\Dcap\)-modules.
 It is known that the extension functor sends holonomic \(\cD\)-modules to weakly holonomic \(\Dcap\)-modules.
 We obtain the following strengthening.